wberndt/node-egk/README.md

 - Install [PCSC Lite](https://pcsclite.apdu.fr/).
 On Debian/Ubuntu systems this can be done using `apt install libpcsclite1 libpcsclite-dev pcscd`.
 - `npm install egk`

+## Supported card readers

+This library was written and tested using the [Identiv uTrust 2770 R](https://support.identiv.com/2700r/) but should work with any reader that provides a PC/SC driver.

 ## Usage

 See `example/index.js` for a full example on how to use this module.
 Basically, you just have to subscribe to a "card was inserted"-event and call `getInsurantData` when it occurs: